MIbnEKhalid/NodeJsUserPortal/README.md

 ## To Do
  - In Donation Page find if folder is created with name of user name if exist then show detail and tell you already have history
  - in table submit path of system img path not client
- - return total amount on donation.njk by summing all confirmed trnsactions
+ - return total amount on donation.handlebars  by summing all confirmed trnsactions
  - add donation page in main pages/sidebar
  - make list pages so user can find them